 “The important thing is to not stop questioning.
 Curiosity has its own reason for existing.” – Albert Einstein

-In today’s world, kids are inundated with technology and losing the art of conversation, and even the ability to make eye contact with those around them.
+In today’s world, kids are inundated with technology and losing the art of conversation and even the ability to make eye contact with those around them.
 That’s why debate and public speaking are essential for not only the academic world but life in general as well.

 A debate is a discussion surrounding an issue that has two sides: one supporting it and one opposing it.
 There is also typically a judge who determines the quality of evidence and performance of each side.